- Home

 - 10 of the best slow cooker recipes to save you time and money

 Slow cookers are wonderful inventions.
-They allow you to make rich, hearty, and comforting meals without having to sweat over a stove.
+They allow you to make rich, hearty, and comforting meals without sweating over a stove.
 Plus, because they use less energy than ovens, can make bigger portions, and work well with simple ingredients, slow cookers can save you money.

 Slow cookers also retain the natural flavours and juices of ingredients, and prevent food from drying out – both of which can make life easier, whether you’re making a quick midweek dinner or entertaining guests.

-So, if you want some inspiration, here are 10 delicious slow cooker recipes that can save you time and money.
+So, to inspire you, here are 10 delicious slow cooker recipes to save time and money.

 1. Chicken, kale, and sweet potato stew

 If you’re looking to eat healthier meals, soups and stews can be a great place to start.
-Not only are they usually super quick and simple to prepare, but soups and stews are often packed with protein, fibre, and immune-boosting nutrients too.
+Not only are they usually super quick and simple to prepare, but they’re often packed with protein, fibre, and immune-boosting nutrients, too.

 This slow cooker chicken, kale, and sweet potato stew from Real Food Whole Life is hearty, filling, and seriously healthy.
-It also has the added benefit of being both gluten and dairy-free.
+It’s also gluten and dairy-free.

-The only prep it requires is a bit of washing and chopping – you simply add the ingredients to the slow cooker, cook until the sweet potato and chicken are tender, then shred the chicken.
+The only prep involved is some washing and chopping – then you just add the ingredients to the slow cooker, cook until the sweet potato and chicken are tender, and shred the chicken.

 Serve with a drizzle of olive oil and, if you like, a side of crusty bread to mop up the delicious broth.
 This recipe makes up to six servings, so you can freeze any leftovers or enjoy them the next day.